JuliaQX/QXGraphDecompositions.jl/docs/src/LabeledGraph.md

 QXGraphDecompositions uses the `SimpleGraph` struct from the LightGraphs package to store graph structures.
-However, some of the algorithms implemented in QXGraphDecompositions repeatedly modify the graph they work on, either by removing or adding vertices in varying orders, and in turn alter the manner in which vertices in the graph are indexed.
+However, some of the algorithms implemented in QXGraphDecompositions repeatedly modify the graphs they work on, either by removing or adding vertices in varying orders, and in turn alter the manner in which vertices of the graph are indexed.
 This can make it difficult to track where vertices end up in a graph after many modifications are made, which needs to be done if the vertices are used to index different variables in an alternate data structure, such as indices or tensors in a tensor network.
-To this end, QXGraphDecompositions defines a LabeledGraph struct which pairs a `SimpleGraph` with and array of julia symbols which can be used to identify vertices in a graph after modifications have been made.
+To this end, QXGraphDecompositions defines a LabeledGraph struct which pairs a `SimpleGraph` with and array of julia symbols that can be used to identify vertices in a graph after modifications have been made.

 ```@docs